-Substance Abuse Counselor Certification: A Comprehensive Guide to Addiction Counseling Certification Through NAADAC and IC&RC
+Substance Abuse Counselor Certification Through NAADAC and IC&RC: Complete Guide

-A survey conducted by the US Department of Health and Human Services found that 10 states and the District of Columbia accept NAADAC exams exclusively, while 30 accept IC&RC exams only.
-Just 10 states recognize both.
+According to the most recent data from NAADAC and IC&RC affiliates, 12 states and the District of Columbia accept NAADAC exams exclusively, while 28 accept IC&RC exams only.
+Ten states recognize both.

 How IC&RC and NAADAC Influence State Credentialing Policies